Hassi34/whatsapp-ai-chatbot/README.md

 >   -  [Conclusion](#conclusion-)<br>

 ### Introduction<a id='project-intro'></a>
 WhatsApp Chatbot with OpenAI Integration is a sophisticated messaging bot that can be deployed to interact with users on WhatsApp.
-Leveraging the Twilio API for WhatsApp messaging and the LangChain by OpenAI for natural language processing, this bot can understand and respond to user queries in a conversational manner.
+Leveraging the Twilio API for WhatsApp messaging and the ChatGPT by OpenAI for natural language processing, this bot can understand and respond to user queries in a conversational manner.
 It goes beyond basic chatbots by utilizing custom tools to access the internet, ensuring that it can provide up-to-date information and perform a wide range of tasks.
 ## System Design<a id='system-design'></a>
 ![image](./repo_assets/SystemDesign.png)
 ## Key Features<a id='key-features'></a>